 The remaining Group companies with registered offices in Portugal must transfer to a legal reserve at least 5% of their annual net profit until this reserve is equal to 20% of their issued share capital.

-During 2023, the Group paid out dividends in the amount of € 12,000 thousand, through the appropriation of the net profit of 2022 and the use of free reserves.
+During 2024, the Group paid out dividends in the amount of € 12,000 thousand (2023: € 12,000 thousand), corresponding to € 0.08 per share, through the appropriation of the net profit of 2023 and the use of free reserves.